-Explore the spectacular landscapes of Scotland on the Outlander Experience Tour from Edinburgh (from Apr 2020).
+Explore the spectacular landscapes of Scotland on the Outlander Experience Tour from Edinburgh.
 Follow Claire Fraser back to the 18th century, and visit the iconic filming locations from the show.

 Travelling by luxury coach, discover the rolling landscapes and historic structures that this part of the world is known for.
 Let your guide bring you through the famous on-screen settings and backdrops.
 All while filling you in on the real-life history of the area.